Download a copy of the Fact sheet: Code of conduct for nurses and Code of conduct for midwives (168KB)

 The NMBA worked in partnership with the Congress of Aboriginal and Torres Strait Islander Nurses and Midwives (CATSINaM), who provided expert advice and evidence on cultural safety.

-The codes of conduct provide guidance around the key principles of culturally safe and respectful practice.
+The codes provide guidance around the key principles of culturally safe and respectful practice.
 These principles are about respecting and acknowledging different cultures, beliefs, identities and experiences and practising in a way that takes these differences into account.

 Culturally safe and respectful practice requires nurses and midwives to challenge bias and beliefs based on assumption, such as assumptions based on gender, disability, race, ethnicity, religion, sexuality, age or political beliefs.